-I lived with my dad prior and when he passed away, I took on all of his bills and everything.
-Financially, it wasn’t working so I made a decision that I had to do something that was going to benefit my future.
+Before Carrie came to Robertson, she was living with her dad.
+When he passed away, she took on all his bills and expenses.
+Financially it wasn’t working for her, so she made a decision that she had to do something that was going to benefit her future.

-The day that everybody met, it was like we were all meant to be in the same class.
+The day she met all her classmates, Carrie said it felt like they were meant to be in the same class.

-I still keep in contact with a lot of my classmates!
+She still keeps in contact with a lot of them!

-I think they just go beyond what you would think they would do for you.
+“The instructors go beyond what you would think they would do for you.
 It’s not just here.
-If you needed, even for a personal reason, to talk to an instructor, you can pick up the phone because they make themselves available.
+If you need to talk to an instructor, even for a personal reason, you can pick up the phone.
+They’ll make themselves available. "

-I remember weeks before grad, getting all my stuff ready, like what I was going to wear, what our plans were going to be, and the day came and I had butterflies because I knew, that was the day that I made it.
+I remember getting all my stuff ready weeks before grad, like what I was going to wear, what our plans were going to be, and the day came and I had butterflies, because I knew that was the day I made it.”

 After graduation, I got a call back from CancerCare Manitoba.
 I screamed.
-I wasn’t going to answer my phone either because I was driving but I did pull over.
+I wasn’t going to answer my phone either because I was driving, but I did pull over.
 When she confirmed that I got the job, I was super excited.
 I made it.
-I no longer have to worry about how I’m going to pay my bills.
+I no longer had to worry about how I was going to pay my bills.

 Go for it.
 Don’t think about it, just go for it.
 Figure out what you want to do and walk through those doors because that’s where it all starts.”